 I have had delicious success with Alfalfa seeds.
 So I thought it was time to branch out and give another variety of sprouts a try.
 Enter organic Mung beans.
-My blogger friend, Raw Oz Gal, originally made the suggestion.
-I thought it was a good one, so I purchased some and gave it my best.
-How did it go?
+So I purchased some and gave it my best.
+How did it go??

 My Mung beans grew like weeds!
 Even when I failed to water them as frequently as I should have, they still turned out amazing--crisp and juicy!
 With their mild flavor, I can see why they would make an ideal snack, a lively addition to salads, or a perfect choice in any Asian dish.
 Plus, these sprouts were giants compared to the Alfalfa shoots!
 But of course, the Mung beans were much larger than the Alfalfa seeds to begin with, so it makes sense.
 Most importantly they were refreshing and healthy!
 You can order exactly what I purchased at this Handy Pantry Distributors link, as well as read a brief summary of Mung bean nutrition.
 It's rather impressive actually!